Meaningful Music | Poetry

 My Own Songs With Imagery Using Shakespeare’s Lyrics

-Inspired by Andy Williams, I set out to write my own song with beautiful lyrics.
+Inspired by Andy Williams, I set out to write my own poetic song with beautiful lyrics, metaphors, and similes just like Shakespeare would.
 My idea was to write an inspiring song with my own modern storyline, but also to tie in Shakespeare’s original lines.

 I used the following original Shakespeare lines: